Adaptil Diffuser Review: What Dog Pheromones Can and Can’t Do

 What exactly does Adaptil release?

 A synthetic copy of the dog-appeasing pheromone nursing mothers emit — a scent signal associated with safety in puppyhood.
-Humans and babies can't smell it, and it has no effect on people.
-The theory: ambient 'safe place' signal for the dog.
+It's a calming signal aimed at dogs, and [per VCA Animal Hospitals](https://vcahospitals.com/know-your-pet/pheromones) these products are generally considered safe, not likely to cause side effects when used properly, with no known drug interactions; owners and the manufacturer report no effect on people.
+The theory: an ambient 'safe place' signal for the dog.
 The catch: adult-dog response to it varies a lot.

 Does the science support it?

-Honestly: it's mixed.
+Honestly, it's mixed.
 Some controlled studies show modest improvements in specific situations (vet visits, kenneling, noise events); others find little difference from placebo, and reviewers note many studies are small or industry-funded.
-That's why our evidence score is a 3 — 'plausible, modest, not guaranteed' is the fair summary.
+'Plausible, modest, not guaranteed' is the fair summary, and it's why owner reports split so cleanly down the middle.

 How do I test whether it works on MY dog?